 Dixons Retail this morning reported whopping losses of £224m for fiscal 2011, after absorbing one-off charges for shutting up shop in Spain and goodwill write-downs of its Greek and online operations.

-iOS App of the Week DataViz’ Documents To Go is perhaps the most popular office suite for the iPhone and iPad.
+iOS App of the WeekiOS App of the Week DataViz’ Documents To Go is perhaps the most popular office suite for the iPhone and iPad.
 I don’t, count Apple’s Pages, Numbers and Keynote as a ‘suite’ as you have to buy each one separately.

 Cameron and Tyler Winklevoss have decided not to appeal against a ruling upholding the twin brothers' $65m settlement with Facebook, after a long-running dispute with the company's founder Mark Zuckerberg.